-The initial contract rent must be approved by an independent.
+In the case of OHA-owned units, the term of the HAP contract and any HAP contract renewal must be agreed upon by OHA and a HUD-approved independent entity.
+The initial contract rent must be approved by the independent entity.
 In addition, housing quality standards inspections must be conducted by the independent entity or a third party vendor contracted by the independent entity.

-The independent entity that performs these program services may be the unit of general local government for the PHA jurisdiction (unless the PHA is itself the unit of general local government or an agency of such government) or another HUD-approved public or private independent entity.
+The independent entity that performs these program services may be the unit of general local government for OHA jurisdiction (unless OHA is itself the unit of general local government or an agency of such government) or another HUD-approved public or private independent entity.